 The more emails you send, guess what?
 Maybe, the more emails you will get?
 Of course!
 Instead of sending an email, wait for the meeting, call the other person, take another second by rethinking if you REALLY need to send that email or just don’t answer that last email.

 Someone you care about, asks you for a favor.
 Fill out this survey.
 Ohhh, that’s a tough one.
 I hate to be a bad guy, and not help out.
-But I can’t remember how many hours upon hours I lost by filing out long surveys because someone doesn’t know how to get to the point and create a good survey… Think of it this way.
+But I can’t remember how many hours upon hours I lost by filling out long surveys because someone doesn’t know how to get to the point and create a good survey… Think of it this way.
 Imagine Warren Buffet, Steve Jobs, Albert Einstein or someone really important you personally look up to.
-And imagine their inbox, and an email just came in.
-It’s a survey from Zappos, a certain startup, or somebody else.
+And imagine their inbox, and this email just came in.
+It’s a survey from Amazon, or a certain startup, or somebody else.
 Does that person take the survey?

 Or, pick up the phone, and get straight to the point and end the problem in two minutes.
 If you got the question by email, IT DOESN’T mean that you have to hit the reply button, although there’s an incredibly strong habit to do so!

 Once you are ready for the jump, disable, I repeat, disable email notifications on your mobile phone!
 Cut it out with the “Oh, I’ll just take a sneak peak”!
-I’ve fell into this trap hundreds of times, until I realized I have to limit my access on the mobile phone as well.
-I can’t remember how many times everything was running smoothly, I would do some meaningful uninterrupted work and then I would caught myself checking email on my mobile!
+I’ve fallen into this trap hundred of times until I realized I have to limit my access on the mobile phone as well.
+I can’t remember how many times everything was running smoothly, I would do some meaningful uninterrupted work and then I would catch myself checking email on my mobile!
 If you do it once in a while, you might be wondering what the fuss is about, but this rarely happens.
 You either keep checking your email, or you execute your email in a given timeframe when you are supposed to take care of your email.

-Step 11: Postpone the messages in your inbox
+Step 12: Postpone (snooze) the messages in your inbox

 Earlier this was possible only with tools such as Boomerang, but with the latest Gmail update, you can do it there as well.
 Essentially, you want to push back the less important emails to sometime in the future.
 This way, you are focusing on the important, not the urgent.
 And who knows, maybe this email, that you keep pushing into the future, never gets read or answered?!
 That’s kind of the point, why waste time on something that isn’t important?